 - We continued the prospective inventory that was launched last year in France to extend, more specifically in our businesses, the potential of the solar and anaerobic digestion sectors, to better guide our choices. - In 2022, the Group pushed ahead with its plans to roll out electricity from guaranteed renewable sources, and new sites have engaged with the process.
-Over 8,900 tons of CO2 eq were saved across the Group during the year. - Local initiatives are continuing with several sites installing solar panels. - In an effort to support the switchover to more eco-friendly vehicles, plug-in hybrid and electric vehicles have been incorporated into the Group's vehicle policy.
+Over 9,600 tons of CO2 eq were saved across the Group during the year.

+- Local initiatives are continuing with several sites installing solar panels. - Our subsidiary Sosa, which offers a wide range of ingredients for finedining professionals, can now cover 32% of its electricity needs after installing a hydraulic turbine and solar panels at its site. - In an effort to support the switchover to more eco-friendly vehicles, plug-in hybrid and electric vehicles have been incorporated into the Group's vehicle policy.
 To improve the level of uptake for these models, the Group has asked all its subsidiaries to examine the technical feasibility of installing electric charge points at their sites.
 To help the sites with this process, the Group Purchasing Division has produced a guide containing the best practices for installing electric charging solutions.
 In 2022, several charge points were set up at our sites in France. - SAVENCIA Fromage & Dairy is a member of the Club des Entrepreneurs pour le Climat, launched by the Orygeen Institute, a consortium of French family-owned businesses working to combat climate change.